-Since then work has taken place to prevent further damage to the external and internal fabric, including the erection of a protective roof (funded by the Heritage Lottery Fund), allowing further works inside the church to progress.
+Since then work has taken place to prevent further damage to the external and internal fabric, including the erection of a protective roof (funded by the National Lottery Heritage Fund), allowing further works inside the church to progress.

 Historic England provided a grant of £85,000 to support conservation works including the restoration and repair to the mosaics and more recently has offered a further grant of £363,800 to the Heritage of London Trust Operations (who took over the Freehold of the site in 2015) and the Woolwich Garrison Church Trust (the Leaseholders) for further conservation work.
 This includes the repair of the altar which is being carried out by John Hartley of Tankerdale Ltd at his workshops in Petersfield.

 The repaired altar will be returned later this year, when we hope conservation works will be completed and the site will be removed from the Heritage at Risk Register.